aproposorg/KV260-PYNQ-tutorial/README.md

 ```

 ## Testbench
-We have a design written, now need a test bench for function verfication.
+We have a design written, but now need a test bench for function verification.

-The testbench is very strightforward, create data and pass it to the HLS function.
-Then compare the result with the golden reference that simply run the C function.
+The testbench is very straightforward, create data and pass it to the HLS function.
+Then compare the result with the golden reference that simply runs the C function.

-We can compare the HLS result with C result, and printing visul hint to indicate the result is correct or not.
+We can compare the HLS result with C result, and print a visul hint to indicate whether the result is correct.

 ## Synthesis and Co-simulation

-Now, start the C simulation to check for funcionality.
+Now, start the C simulation to check for functionality.
 Synthesis and Co-simulation for detailed timing result and recomendation for optimization.

-The recommendations are important for delivering better performance of the design.
+The recommendations are essential for delivering the better performance of the design.

 You may see the pass message regarding the matching result
 ```c